Updated August 1, 2023

-1. Inspect the area
+1. Inspect the Area

 Demolishing a load-bearing wall without additional support added can have catastrophic consequences for you and your home.

 You should also be sure that no HVAC ducts, electrical lines, or plumbing lines are in the wall.
 If there are any utility lines found in the wall, you will need to call a qualified professional to take care of them prior to starting the demolition process.

 After you have determined that there are no utility lines or other obstacles in the wall, clear out the room and lay out a large plastic drop cloth.

-3. Score the wall
+3. Score the Wall